 Related: Tricks to stay motivated while running

-You just qualified for your third OT (on a whim!).
+You just qualified for your third OTQ (on a whim!).
 What about that excites you?
 What are your goals for Atlanta?

 What about the marathon do you love?